 U.S. Assistance to Nigeria

-Through U.S. assistance in Nigeria, the U.S. Government works to protect Americans from terrorism and disease, create opportunity for trade and investment, and support a more stable and prosperous country that is a partner in advancing our global priorities.
-Through U.S. foreign assistance, the U.S. Government is supporting Nigerian efforts to strengthen democratic institutions, promote good governance and counter corruption, and improve security while addressing the factors that drive conflict and providing life-saving assistance to those affected by terrorism.
+Through U.S. assistance to Nigeria, the U.S. Government works to protect Americans from terrorism and disease, create opportunity for trade and investment, and support a more stable and prosperous country that is a partner in advancing our global priorities.
+U.S. assistance supports Nigerian efforts to strengthen democratic institutions, promote good governance and counter corruption, and improve security while addressing the factors that drive conflict and providing life-saving assistance to those affected by terrorism.
 U.S. assistance also aims to build institutional capacity in the provision of health and education services and increase agricultural productivity and food security.
 More details on foreign assistance to Nigeria can be found here.

 The United States is the largest foreign investor in Nigeria, with U.S. foreign direct investment concentrated largely in the petroleum/mining and wholesale trade sectors.
-At $3.2 billion in 2019, Nigeria is the second largest U.S. export destination in Sub-Saharan Africa.
-The United States and Nigeria have a bilateral commercial investment dialogue, led by the Department of Commerce, and was last convened at the ministerial level in February 2020.
-In 2019, the two-way trade in goods between the United States and Nigeria totaled over $10 billion.
-U.S. exports to Nigeria include wheat, vehicles, machinery, kerosene, lubricating oils, jet fuel, civilian aircraft, and plastics.
-Nigerian exports to the United States included crude oil, cocoa, cashew nuts, and animal feed.
+In 2022, the two-way trade in goods between the United States and Nigeria totaled over $8.1 billion.
+At $3.4 billion in 2022, Nigeria is the second largest U.S. export destination in Sub-Saharan Africa.
+U.S. exports to Nigeria include vehicles, wheat, machinery, fuels, and plastics.
+Nigerian exports to the United States include crude oil, cocoa, cashew nuts, and animal feed.
+Multiple U.S.-based film and entertainment companies are active in Nigeria, and Nigeria’s creative industries have significant export potential.
 Nigeria is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).

 Nigeria’s Membership in International Organizations